 Free music promotes loyalty, gives people a reason to talk about you as an artist and also generates publicity.
 If you do decide to give away free music, perhaps don’t see it as a long term survival tool.
 See it as a goodwill gesture to fans and as a thank you, for sticking by you as an artist and supporting your ongoing work.

-If you’re giving away music for free, share it in the comments below.
+If you’re giving away music for free and have tried free music promotion, share it in the comments below.